 TLIO/BHAM 1-day Land Convergence in Bristol, with Reclaim the Fields

 TLIO & Bristol Housing Action Movement (BHAM) in association with Reclaim the Fields organised a land occupation in St Werburghs, Bristol, on Sunday 7th August 2011 .
-Read the report below as to what happened (see flyer advertising the event on the right & details of Reclaim the Fields SW Gathering the same weekend which this event merged with at the foot of this page).
+Read the report below as to what happened (see flyer advertising the event on the right including details of Reclaim the Fields SW Gathering the same weekend which this event merged with).

 The first stage in yurt assembly: securing the walling of the yurt to hold it in place (made of chestnut).

 Holding the roof-wheel aloft with the raising of the yurt roof, secured with roof spurs (hazel)

 ..and there you have it, job done! (apart from the laying on of tarps obviously)

 (all photos’ taken with permission of people in photos).